 He married his fourth wife, Gwen Carter, in February 1955.
 In June Inside magazine wrote that "After every binge he shows up around the film colony, decked from head to toe in outlandish female attire".
 In September that year Uncensored ran an article dispelling the rumors that he was a transvestite (which was a way of repeating the stories without being sued).

 In January 1957 Confidential ran "The Night Dan Dailey was Dolly Dawn" claiming that he had danced in a pink tulle dress in a New York gay bar the previous March.
 Betty tried to save Dailey's career by pointing to his wife and family, but his film career was essentially over by that point, although he continued in television into the 1970s.

 In 1976, actress cum gossip columnist Joyce Haber was on television promoting her novel about Hollywood, The Users.
 Asked to dish some gossip, she mentioned that one of the top dancer-actors was a closet transvestite with a costly and beautiful wardrobe that many women would envy.

 After the suicide of his only son (from his third marriage), he was an embittered alcoholic.
 He died three years later, just after he had played boyfriend Clyde Tolson in The Private Files of J.Edgar Hoover, 1977.
 He appeared in over 60 films.

 - "The Night Dan Dailey was Dolly Dawn".
 Confidential.
 Jan 1957.

 - Darwin Porter.
 Howard Hughes, Hell’s Angel: America’s Notorious Bisexual Billionaire, The Secret Life of the U.S. Emperor.
-New York: Blood Moon Productions 2005: 630.
+Blood Moon Productions 2005: 630.